Salazar-99/clusty-dusty/README.md

 Kubernetes Homelab 2.0, now with more automation

 ## Current Issues
-optiplex2 pods can't connect to opitplex1 pods, seems like an issue with CoreDNS

 ## Goals
 - High level: Create an automated workflow for installing kubernetes to Ubuntu servers and deploying infrastructure applications into the cluster
-- Use Ansible to prepare nodes and install Kubernetes as well as FluxCD
 - Have FluxCD install Helm Releases for the rest of the infrastructure applications from this repo (GitOps automation)
   - Artifactory
   - kube-prometheus monitoring stack
-  - MetalLB
-  - Storage Class
   - Jenkins
   - cert-manager
 - Add PR validation steps for relevant code